nroduit/nroduit.github.io/content/tutorials/dicom-2d-viewer.en.md

 <br>

 The rulers {{% badge style="blue" %}}K{{% /badge %}} show a real size when it can be calculated from the DICOM file.
 When a text {{% badge style="blue" %}}M{{% /badge %}} above the calibration is displayed, it gives information about the calibration type.
 Here are some examples:
-* _At dector:_ The calibration of the projection radiographic image is done at the detector level
+* _At detector:_ The calibration of the projection radiographic image is done at the detector level
 * _Magnified:_ The calibration of the projection radiographic image is corrected using the magnification factor (e.g. mammography, see the image above)
 * _Used fiducials:_ The calibration is based on fiducials (e.g. manual calibration with a ruler in the image)
 * _At scanner:_ The calibration comes from a media which has been digitized (e.g. film digitizer)